Cornwall road trip to Mousehole, the Minack theatre and Land’s End

-The next part on my journey of showing my uni friends the best things to see in Cornwall was: Mousehole, The Minack Theatre and Land’s End.
+Carrying on from our trip to St Michael’s Mount, the next part on the journey, (of showing my uni friends the best things to see in Cornwall) was: Mousehole, The Minack Theatre and Land’s End.
 Being based in Falmouth meant we could do this journey easily all in one day.

 The first stop was Mousehole a tiny charming fishing village.
-I would recommend only staying an hour or two if you try to do the same route as we did as Mousehole is very small.
+I would recommend only staying an hour or two because Mousehole is very small.
 Maybe grab a pasty and sit down somewhere overlooking the harbour to eat it, like we did!
 I loved revisiting Mousehole as when I was a small girl I was told the story of the Mousehole cat and the famous Stargazy pie.

 Lots of love, Melissa x